anshumanbh/git-all-secrets/README.md

 * 6/14/17 - Added repo-supervisor as a scanning tool, also updated and added the version number to the docker image - abhartiya/tools_gitallsecrets:v1

 * 6/14/17 - Added the flag cloneForks to avoid cloning forks of org and user repos.
 By default, this is false.
 If you wish to scan forks, just set the value to 1 i.e. -cloneForks=1

+### Donate
+If you want to show some love, my BTC wallet address is `1PtMhXWCcMZCitcDfaEBe7jnV9sjKoNvq7`.